Tdude/stegetfore-headless-wp/README.md

 ### I know WP has blocks but sometimes we do better without them.

-This guide provides a comprehensive overview of how to implement the module system from this headless WordPress theme in a frontend application.
-The module system offers a flexible way to create, manage, and reuse content blocks, making it an ideal solution for building dynamic websites with a headless CMS architecture.

 By leveraging the module REST API endpoints and following the implementation examples provided, you can create a robust and maintainable frontend that connects seamlessly with your WordPress backend.

-## WordPress Headless API Endpoints Reference
+## API Endpoints Reference

-This document contains all the API endpoints available in the headless WordPress theme, organized by category for easy reference.
+All the API endpoints available in the headless WordPress theme, organized by category for easy reference.

 ## Core Endpoints